the-cocktail/ruby-style-guide/THE-COCKTAIL.md

     "string#{expr}"
     ```

-* Multi-line method chaining using trailing dot:
+* Multi-line method chaining using leading dot:

-  * **(Option B)** When continuing a chained method invocation on another line,
+  * **(Option A)** When continuing a chained method invocation on
-    include the `.` on the first line to indicate that the
+    another line keep the `.` on the second line.
-    expression continues.

     ```Ruby
-    # bad - need to read ahead to the second line to know that the chain continues
+    # bad - need to consult first line to understand second line
+    one.two.three.
+      four

+    # good - it's immediately clear what's going on the second line
     one.two.three
       .four

-    # good - it's immediately clear that the expression continues beyond the first line
-    one.two.three.
-      four
     ```